 It was a really amazing experience and something that was particularly unique to Budapest and Hungary.

-It was all set in Buda Castle, one of the most well-known and frequently visited tourist attractions in Budapest.
-Buda Castle dates back to the 13th century and has been the battle site for more than one war.
+It was all set in Buda Castle, one of the most well-known and visited tourist attractions in Budapest.
+It dates back to the 13th century and has been the scene of several major battles.
 Today, it’s not just a castle but a symbol for Hungary’s constant battle for independence.